MarcoPrins/tic-tac-toe/README.md

 For all the negatives listed, of course I have only been using Ember Octane for one weekend so it's likely there are some solutions that I haven't come across yet.

+My overall opinion is that I would definitely use Ember.js

 ### Some remarks around material design
 * It seems that there are a lot of different ways to approach how you use material design, which I don't like.
 * I couldn't determine a de facto way of using material design styling with Ember.js.
 I considered using the [ember paper](https://github.com/miguelcobain/ember-paper) addon but it didn't seem to be in a stable state and since I only want the css, I decided it's not worth it.
 Using a cdn link would mean I can't use scss variables.